MikeBib/Setting-UP-A-VPN/README.md

 </p>
 <p>

 Next we will look at the IP again using the VM browser now that we have connected the VPN to Japan.
-The website www.whatismyipaddress.com now show a different VPN from Japan.
+The website www.whatismyipaddress.com shows yet another IP address using the VPN from Japan.
 This is quite amazing.

 </p>
 <br />